uncatcrea/wp-appkit/README.md

 * A JavaScript engine to create app's themes
 * Starter themes to trigger your natural inclination to unbridled creativity

-WP-AppKit uses the [Cordova](http://cordova.apache.org/) technology for the app.
+When building mobile apps, WP-AppKit uses the [Cordova](http://cordova.apache.org/) technology for the app.
 It means that the app is developed with HTML, CSS and JavaScript but still can be distribued in app stores.

 More on that [here](http://uncategorized-creations.com/wp-appkit/).